 If colouring can help prevent or postpone Alzheimer’s, then I am all for colouring!
 And for spreading the word!
-There are books out their on every imaginable topic.
+There are books out there on every imaginable topic.
 Images are available for free too, if money is an issue.
 You can even colour virtually, although I find it is not as satisfying.
 I use two different apps on my phone for colouring when I am caught waiting somewhere without my book and a pencil.
 You don’t get to choose your colour.. and that’s half the fun!

 I hope to enjoy colouring for a long time, but honestly, I DO NOT need a single other colouring book… Did I mention I have a wee bit of a too much stuff problem.
 Well, I have way too many colouring books too …